-For those willing to receive it, Jesus calls all men who usurp his role of the “One Good Shepherd” and accept money to do so, “hirelings”.
+For those willing to receive it, Jesus calls all men who usurp his role of the 'One Good Shepherd' and accept money to do so, 'hirelings'.
 And what does he say of the hireling?
-That when real trouble comes, you can expect him or her to say, “well, it’s been good knowing you, I'll pray for you, good bye…trust in the Lord!”
+That when real trouble comes, you can expect him or her to say, 'well, it's been good knowing you, I'll pray for you, good bye'trust in the Lord!'
 When it really comes to laying down their literal life for you, they will fail, because they love their life in the world.
-This is why the Real Jesus of Nazareth is the only true “good Shepherd”.
-He will not fail you, and he will lead you to his Father and Life eternal IF you are willing to “listen to HIM” (Matt.
+This is why the Real Jesus of Nazareth is the only true "good Shepherd".
+He will not fail you, and he will lead you to his Father and Life eternal IF you are willing to "listen to HIM" (Matt.
 17:5).

 Pointing out the other rituals and traditions of men which nullify Jesus and his teachings under the guise of 'the church' will not help the reader, if the reader is not willing to receive the critically important one's above.

-If a person makes the mistake of bringing this article (even though it is based on the teachings of Jesus) to their religious leader(s) for his/her opinion, what they will typically hear is a psychologically based defense.
+If a person brings this article (even though it is based on the teachings of Jesus) to their religious leader(s) for his/her opinion, what they will typically hear is a psychologically based defense.
 It goes something like this - 'oh my, where did you get that sad (or confused or even silly) article?
 You know there is a lot of junk on the internet.
 The person who wrote that article is very bitter and probably had a bad experience with a church.
 The only thing you will learn from bitter people is to be bitter yourself, and you don't want to be a bitter, negative or judgmental person, do you?'

 If a person just brings the teachings of Jesus' in this article to their religious leaders, then they will hear the usual nullification, 'oh, he doesn't mean that, he means...'

 Notice how the former in the previous paragraph is a personal attack on the article's author without any reasoned arguments regarding the article's contents.
 The response does not deal with the content of the article, nor the points which the article makes.
 Rather, it attributes bad characteristics or motivations to the article's author and then suggests that the person who shared the article with them might have the same characteristics.
-It also suggests that all content in the internet is junk or at least unreliable.
+It also suggests that all content on the internet is junk or at least unreliable.
 A very clever way to avoid the truths in the article.
 After all, who wants to be 'bitter, negative or judgmental'?
 Or who wants to be the sucker believing everything they read on the internet?